 Enter heavily pregnant police chief Marge Gunderson (Frances McDormand, Joel Cohen’s real-life wife who won an Oscar for her performance) from up Brainerd way, the town with the huge statue of Paul Bunyan.

-Marge is smart, thorough and unflappable, whether she’s shaking up a hostile suspect or shaking off an old beau, Mike Yanagita (a memorable Steve Park), who refuses to see Marge’s marriage and protruding belly as an impediment to their dating.
+Resolutely conducting her first triple homicide investigation with an unhurried waddle and droll aplomb, Marge is smart, thorough and unflappable – whether she’s shaking up a hostile suspect or shaking off an old beau, Mike Yanagita (a memorable Steve Park), who refuses to see Marge’s marriage and protruding belly as an impediment to their dating.

 Supposedly inspired by a true story, the film sees the Coens neatly subvert thriller clichés for their own surreal and philosophical ends, while retaining the genre’s old-fashioned virtues and screw-tightening tension.